Aikann/DT-Project---Pattern-CG/README.txt

 -d (int) max depth of the tree.

--p (int) Post-processing method (deprecated).
+-p (int) Post-processing method (unused).
 Leads to overfitting trees.
 0 means no post-processing.
 If you want to use it anyway, you may need
-	 additional requirements (deprecated but still working, if you want to use it contact guillaume.crognier@polytechnique.edu).
+	 additional requirements (if you want to use it contact guillaume.crognier@polytechnique.edu).

 -a (string) Type of algorithm.
-Should be "CG".
-If you are interesting in post-processing, it could be "CG*" or "CART*".
+Should be "CG" in this version.
+If you are interesting in post-processing, you may change this.

 -t (int) Time limit, in seconds.